rogih/rogih.github.io/research.md

 ### Book chapters
-1. **V.A.
+1. V.A.
 Reisen, C. Lévy-Leduc, H.H.A.
-Cotta, P. Bondon, M. Ispany**.
-An overview of robust spectral estimators, submitted.
+Cotta, P. Bondon, M. Ispany. **An overview of robust spectral estimators**, to apper in F. Chaari et al. (Eds.): Cyclostationarity: Theory and Methods – IV, 2019 .
 2. Ispány, M., Reisen, V. A., Franco, G. C., Bondon, P., Cotta, H. H. A., Filho, P. R. P., and Serpa, F. S. **On generalized additive models with dependent time series covariates**.
 In Rojas, I., Pomares, H., and Valenzuela, O., editors, Time Series Analysis and Forecasting, pages 289–308, Cham.
 Springer International Publishing ,2018 [[LINK]]({{site.url}}/papers/GAM-PCA-VAR_Contr_to_Stat_final.pdf)
 3. **V.A.
 Reisen, C. Lévy-Leduc, H.H.A.
 Cotta**.
 Long-memory models under outliers: an application to air pollution levels.
 Air and Noise Pollution, vol. 3 of the Series "Environmental Science and Engineering (12 Vols.)", 2017.

 #### Conference papers
+1. H. Cotta, V. Reisen, P. Bondon, C. Lévy-Leduc. **A robust alternative to the sample autocovariance and autocorrelation functions**.
+International Conference on Robust Statistics, 2019.
-1. H. Cotta, V. Reisen, P. Bondon, C. Lévy-Leduc. **Robust autocovariance estimation from the frequency domain**.
+2. H. Cotta, V. Reisen, P. Bondon, C. Lévy-Leduc. **Robust autocovariance estimation from the frequency domain**.
 International conference on Time Series and Forecasting, 2018.
-2. H. Cotta, V. Reisen, P. Bondon, C. Lévy-Leduc. **Robust estimation of covariance and correlation functions of a stationary multivariate process**.
+3. H. Cotta, V. Reisen, P. Bondon, C. Lévy-Leduc. **Robust estimation of covariance and correlation functions of a stationary multivariate process**.
 International conference on Time Series and Forecasting, 2017.
-3. Machado, M., Santos, J. M., Reis, N. C., Reisen, V. A., Mavroidis, I., and Cotta, H. H. A. **Correlation between annoyance and the combined effect of particulate matter**.
+4. Machado, M., Santos, J. M., Reis, N. C., Reisen, V. A., Mavroidis, I., and Cotta, H. H. A. **Correlation between annoyance and the combined effect of particulate matter**.
 In 10th International Conference on Air Quality - Science and Application Hatfield: Published by the University of Hertfordshire, 2016.
-4. Reisen, V. A., Cotta, H. H. A., and Monte, E. Z.** Principal component analysis with outliers and time series data**.
+5. Reisen, V. A., Cotta, H. H. A., and Monte, E. Z.**Principal component analysis with outliers and time series data**.
 In 60th World Statistics Congress - ISI2015., Rio de Janeiro, Brazil, 2015.
+6.